MicrosoftDocs/azure-docs/articles/api-management/v2-service-tiers-overview.md

 title: Azure API Management - v2 tiers (preview)
 description: Introduction to key scenarios, capabilities, and concepts of the v2 tiers (SKUs) of the Azure API Management service.
 The v2 tiers are in preview.
 services: api-management
-documentationcenter: ''
 author: dlepow
 editor: ''

 ms.service: api-management
-ms.topic: overview
+ms.topic: conceptual
-ms.date: 08/22/2023
+ms.date: 09/06/2023
 ms.author: danlep
 ms.custom: references_regions
 ---

 # Welcome to the v2 tiers of API Management (preview)

-We're introducing a new set of pricing tiers (SKUs) for Azure API Management that we've named *v2 tiers*.
+We're introducing a new set of pricing tiers (SKUs) for Azure API Management: the *v2 tiers*.
 The v2 tiers of Azure API Management are designed to meet the needs of customers with today's demanding API management workloads.
 Built on a new platform that provides enhanced performance, reliability, and scale, the v2 tiers offer a range of features and flexible options for many scenarios.

 Currently in preview, the following v2 tiers are available: